stolksdorf/docs/eslint/readme.md

 ##### [`"semi": ["error", "always"]`]()
 Always have semicolons.
 Duh.

+##### [`"indent": ["error", "tab"]`]()
+Always use tabs for indent.
+Tabs allow the developer to choose how large of indent they prefer, without changing the source code.
+It also stops issues of selecting or pasting partial indents.
+If you want to align code up, use indents to define the block depth, then spaces to align by character.

 #### whitespacing
 - [`"linebreak-style": ["error", "unix"]`](http://eslint.org/docs/rules/linebreak-style) - Only use unix style linebreaks.